mars-7/legislation/docs/departments/manufacturing_department/regulations.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-title: Basic Expectations
+title: Universal Regulations
 ---

 All members of the Manufacturing Department are expected to follow the following regulations.
 Failure to do so will result in **disciplinary action** from the Manufacturing Department Oversight.